dinocore1/Staple/README.md

 Staple Programming Language
 ============================

-Staple is a fast, *simple*, and powerful Object-oriented programming language.
-Staple is designed as replacement for C or C++.
-Staple compiles to machine language and produces programs that run nearly as fast as assembly, just like C. Staple is also object-oriented, and unlike C++ or Obj-C, Staple has a user friendly syntax.

-Staple can do simple stuff that you might use C for:
+Staple is a general-purpose object-oriented programing language.
+Staple's focuses on being *simple*, __powerfull__, and fast.
+Staple is designed to be a better alternative to C, C++, or Obj-C. Built using [LLVM technology](http://llvm.org/), Staple code compiles directly to machine code for a growing number of architectures including x86/x86-64, ARM, MIPS, PowerPC, SPARC, and more.

+Staple is designed to "play nice" with libraries written in C. Calling a function written in C is as easy as declaring its prototype with `extern` keyword and then calling it like a regular function.

     int main() {
       int x = fib(12);